 New for 2018, Abitibi-Témiscamingue has again demonstrated its deep commitment to snowmobiling by launching a free app called My Snow Guide.
 It’s an easy to use and very complete compilation of all the info a visiting snowmobiler needs.
 It’s handy for pre-planning, daily route affirmation, scheduling gas and lunch stops.
 Plus, it shows exactly where you are on the trail at any time.
 Combined with Abitibi-Témiscamingue’s already good paper trail map, the My Snow Guide takes all the guesswork out of visiting the region.
 So you can ride with more comfort and confidence.

-With the new app and all the other advantages Abitibi-Témiscamingue brings to the table, no wonder it more than lives up to the promise of its slogan, “Snowmobiling At Its Purest”.
+With its new app and all the other advantages Abitibi-Témiscamingue delivers, no wonder it more than lives up to the promise of its slogan, “Snowmobiling At Its Purest”.
 Give it a try this winter, why doncha?

 Where We Stayed

 Days One and Four: Quality Inn, Rouyn-Noranda.
 Classy hotel with friendly staff, breakfast included and fabulous Cage aux Sports rest-bar attached.
 Gas station across the road and trail access behind Wal-Mart.
 Hotel has very limited on site truck & trailer parking.
 So ask about availability before you book a room.
 Note: some rooms in the 100 section have sled parking in front.
 Alternative lodging option: Comfort Inn.

 Days Two & Three: Amosphère complex hotelier, Amos.
 Very snowmobile friendly lodging with good on site restaurant.Plus two outdoor hot tubs, heated sled garage, sled parking in front of rooms, plenty of truck & trailer parking and direct trail access.

 - Location: Western Quebec